First Trimester Abortion

 At Women’s Health Services second trimester abortion is performed between 14 and 23 weeks gestation using the dilation and evacuation procedure.

-Between 14 and 18 weeks Laminaria (sterile seaweed rods) are inserted in the cervix, which dilate the cervix overnight.
+The 2-day option is performed using Laminaria (sterile seaweed rods).
+Laminaria is inserted in the cervix, which dilate the cervix overnight.
 The procedure begins with the insertion of Laminaria.
 The following day the abortion procedure is performed under anesthesia using suction evacuation and instrumentation.

 Women’s Health Services offers gynecological procedures including post-abortion follow-up exams and annual exams with Pap Smears, and a full range of contraception counseling.

 Click here to read our Notice Of Privacy Policies